rcr-software/para-rover/README.md

 4. Unplug the rover and plug in the ground station.
 Optionaly, also upload `ground-station.ino` to the ground station.
 It shouldn't ever need to be changed but it doesn't hurt to upload to it to make sure the code is still fresh ;)
 6. Plug in the Taranis Q controller.
 It has to be turned on while unplugged, then plugged on.
+It's power button is hidden under the metal spike in the middle, between the two verticle time bumpers.
 Also it will rattle furiously when the trims pass center or if you leave it on without touching it for a few minutes.
 Terrifying.
 Also it takes AA batteries, wasteful but fine for now.
 7. open `gui/` in a terminal and run `python3 serial_wrapper.py`
     - if it says `"serial.serialutil.SerialException: [Errno 2] could not open port /dev/cu.usbmodem141401: [Errno 2] No such file or directory: ..."`, then you need to go into